erenard/presentation/jstoolchain/slides.md

 ---

-layout: true
 # .logo_small[![webpack logo](./webpack-logo.svg)] webpack

----

-webpack is also a command line tool that can be installed globally.
+Like npm, webpack is also a command line tool that can be installed globally.

 The best practice is to install it locally to the project and run it via a npm user script.